UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Find your 12-month average energy usage before selecting an electricity plan to avoid higher rates.

-According to the U.S. Energy Information Administration’s Residential Energy Consumption Survey, an average household uses around 877 kWh per month, though one-bedroom apartments often fall in a lower range depending on the local climate and heating type.
+πŸ“Œ Quick Fact: According to the U.S. Energy Information Administration’s Residential Energy Consumption Survey, the average household uses around 877 kWh per month, but your actual consumption will depend heavily on your local climate and heating type.

 Infographic comparing steady fixed-rate electricity prices versus fluctuating variable-rate prices.